kucherenko/awesome-project-questions/README.md

   - What are the best communication channels with stakeholders?
 - History
   - Are there older versions of this project?
+  - Is there an architecture of current project?
+  - Are there list of tools used in the project?
   - Is there a dedicated development team for the project?
   - Are there any tasks in progress?
   - Are there any third-party services involved in the development of the project?